Our commitment to inclusivity informs all of our practices: from art materials and toy selection to naps-by-request, and one-hour's-notice booking.

 Buddings may be flexible, but most children feel most comfortable when they know what comes next.
 Our centres have visual clocks so we can show kids how the day will go.
 If children are having trouble settling in, we may recommend more frequent visits.

 At daycare, being unable to express their needs can lead, understandably, to frustration and tears.
 Limited language ability is the most common trigger for physical behaviours as well, but there are lots of things teachers, and families, can do to help!

-Supported with WRITTEN communication
+Supported with communication